beefburrito/Akinator-OS/README.md

 	        		}
 	        	}
 ```
-This is done to add the attribute data the user requests to an arraylist called response
+This is done to add the attribute data the user requests to an arraylist called response a part of the layer processing
 ```
 for (i=0;i<entities.size();i++) {
 		        	count = 0;